 Section 5.
 Manner of Acting.

-Except as otherwise provided for in the Articles of Reincorporation of the Association, the By-Laws of the Association, or appropriate State or Federal laws, the act of the majority of the Directors present at the meeting at which a quorum is present shall be the act of the Board of Directors.
+Except as otherwise provided for in the Certificate of Reincorporation of the Association, as amended from time to time, the By-Laws of the Association, or appropriate State or Federal laws, the act of the majority of the Directors present at the meeting at which a quorum is present shall be the act of the Board of Directors.

 Section 6.
 Request to be Placed on Agenda.

-Any person, except an employee of the Association, who desires to present a matter to the Board for its consideration shall give written notice of such matter to the Manager of the Association no later than 4:00 P.M. on the Friday preceding the regular Board Meeting the person or group wishes to attend, or it will be held until the next regular meeting of the Board.
-Should the agenda be too crowded in the opinion of the manager, the matter will be held for the next regular Board Meeting.
-To be considered, the request must contain the following information: (a) the name, address, telephone number, and signature of the person making the request; (b) the date of the Board Meeting at which the matter is to be presented; (c) the substance of the request or issue to be presented and the reason(s) therefor; and (d) the name, address, and telephone number of the spokesperson for the individual or the group if different from the person making the request.
+Any member, except an employee of the Association, who desires to present a matter to the Board for its consideration shall give written notice of such matter to the Manager of the Association no later than 4:00 P.M. on the Friday preceding the regular Board Meeting the member or group of members wishes to attend, or it will be held until the next regular meeting of the Board.
+Should the agenda be too crowded in the opinion of the Manager, the matter will be held for the next regular Board Meeting.
+To be considered, the request must contain the following information: (a) the name, address, telephone number, and signature of the member making the request; (b) the date of the Board Meeting at which the matter is to be presented; (c) the substance of the request or issue to be presented and the reason(s) therefor; (d) all documents to be provided to the Board during the presentation; and (e) the name, address, and telephone number of the spokesperson for the group if different from the member making the request.
 Such spokesperson shall be the only voice of the group at the Board Meeting.
 The President of the Board or presiding Board Member may place reasonable time restrictions on any such presentation to the Board.
-All dealings between the Board and employees of the Association shall be through such employee’s immediate supervisor and the Manager, except for complaints against the Manager which shall be made to the Board.
+All dealings between the Board and employees of the Association shall be through such employee’s immediate supervisor and the Manager, except for complaints against the Manager which shall be delivered in writing to the President of the Board.